Science has brought us into the age of 'Personalised Medicine' for cancer care.

-CTCs are a subpopulation of tumour cells derived from the primary cancer site that have:
+CTCs are a subpopulation of tumor cells derived from the primary cancer site that have:

-- Adopted genetic mutations that enabled migration through the basement membrane (epithelial tumours) and extracellular matrix
+- Adopted genetic mutations that enabled migration through the basement membrane (epithelial tumors) and extracellular matrix

 - Entered into the peripheral blood stream where the circulate as tumor cells with metastatic potential - this is the point at which they are termed 'Circulating Tumour Cells' (CTCs).

 - Have the potential to disseminate and proliferate as a metastatic lesion

 The future in cancer management is individualizing diagnosis and treatment through the application of a molecular diagnostic test.

 Information on the genetic activity of a person's cancer assists practitioners in gaining an understanding of the unique behavior of a person's cancer cells.
 The biomarkers that are available for testing include Estrogen Receptor, HER2/neu, Androgen Receptor, VEGF Receptor, EGF Receptor, ki-67, PLAP and BRaf mutations.
 This test can only be requested addition to the CTC-count test.

 The testing is reported by a laboratory in Germany.
 The method is accredited to the standard of ISO 15189 (DAkkS) Standards Malaysia, NATA (the Australian Accredited Authority) and DAkkS (the German Accredited Authority) are signatories to ILAC (the International Laboratory Accreditation Cooperation) and their MRA (Mutual Recognition Agreement) for further info www.ilac.org/ilac-mra-and-signatories.